AtlantixJJ/LinearGAN/README.md

 ## Common issues

 1. If `pytorch-lightning` is giving too much warning like `You have set 17 number of classes which is different from predicted (15) and target (15) number of classes` below, you can disable them using `python -W ignore your_script.py`.

-## TODO

-1. Upload the data for SCS, SIE and pretrained GAN models.

-2. Create easy-to-use scripts for SIE and SCS.

 ## Acknowledgement